Crypto2099/FUDS/README.md

 ### Step 4: Verify

 The final step of the process will be for third parties to independently verify the information provided in the project's self-reporting disclosures.
 This repository will also aim to provide tools and information for third parties to build out their own systems and utilize this data efficiently.

 ## Methodology

-The FuDS system was inspired by many similarly open-sourced CIPs and components of the Cardano Ecosystem including, but not limited to:
+The FUDS system was inspired by many similarly open-sourced CIPs and components of the Cardano Ecosystem including, but not limited to:

 * Cardano Stake Pool Registration + Metadata Certificates
-* [CIP-36](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0036) Catalyst/Voltaire Voter Registration Certificates
+* [CIP-36](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0036) Catalyst/Voltaire Voter Registration
+  Certificates
 * [CIP-26](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0026) Cardano Token Registry
 * [Cardano-Signer](https://github.com/gitmachtl/cardano-signer) Library by Martin Lang
-* [CIP-867]() by Adam K. Dean
+* [CIP-88](https://github.com/cardano-foundation/CIPs/pull/467) by Adam K. Dean

 Where possible the metadata published to the Cardano blockchain (in JSON format) is attempted to be kept in a format similar/compatible to CBOR notation.
 The rationale for this is to keep the data payload published to the blockchain as